In-Progress-M-Russo/CarND-P7-Path-Planning/Path_Planning_writeup.md

 Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.

-The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.
+The highway's waypoints loop around so the Frenet s value, distance along the road, goes from 0 to 6945.554.

 ---
 ## Code Structure